Matteo Polisi

-Matteo Mario Polisi (born April 15, 1998) is a Canadian professional soccer player who plays for TSS FC Rovers in League1 British Columbia.
+Matteo Mario Polisi (born April 15, 1998) is a Canadian professional soccer player.

 Early life

 Polisi began playing soccer at age four with Coquitlam Metro-Ford SC, where he played from 2002 until 2011.
 In 2008 and 2009, he had training stints with the youth teams of Belgian club Standard Liège.
 He also played for the BC provincial team at U13 level, serving as team captain.
 In September 2011, he joined the Vancouver Whitecaps Academy.
 In 2013, after being released by the Whitecaps, he returned to Coquitlam Metro-Ford SC, where he was named a ‘Player of Distinction’ by the Canadian Soccer Association in 2014, and with whom he won the 2015 BC Provincial U-15 Cup, after scoring a hat-trick in the final.
 In the spring of 2016, he joined the youth system of the Portland Timbers.
 In late 2016 and early 2017, he had trials in Europe with English clubs Birmingham City and Derby County, and German club FC Nürnberg.